invisement-old/HFaaS/content/blog/Market Analysis.md

 - **High Volatility**: The market will keep experiencing high volatility.
 There will be frequent adjustments periods in which market will tumble to adjust itself to cold fact and figures emerging from earning calls.

 - **Hold**: The maket will look like a  very bumpy ascending hike.
-Growing slowly and constantly (caused by speculations on tech revenue growth) accompanied with little burts and price adjustmentss every month or so. inVisement thinks it is a healthy market, growing but cautious.
+Growing slowly and constantly (caused by speculations on tech revenue growth) accompanied with sudden adjustmentss (jump or fall). inVisement thinks it is a healthy market, growing but cautious.
 We keep our positions while adding to our cash reserves.

-## inVisement Positions: Hold
+## inVisement Position: Hold
 inVisement portfolio consists of

-- 15% Cash
+- 60% Stocks from GOOGL, MDB, SQ, CRM, TWTR, NVDA
 - 25% call options for QQQ, SPY, DIA, AAPL, and GS
-- 60% Stocks from GOOGL, MDB, SQ, CRM, TWTR, NVDA
+- 15% Cash

-We are bullish and aiming at 30% return of our portfolio for 2018:
+We are bullish and aiming at 25% return of our portfolio for 2018:

 - 15% Return from our stock positions
 - 10% Return from our margin account (15% minus 5% borrowing cost)
-- 50% Return from our call options
+- 40% Return from our call options
-- 0% from cash
+- 0% Return from cash

-Total Expected Return = (15%+10%) * 60% + 50% * 25% + 0% * 15% = 27.5%
+Total Expected Return = (15%+10%) * 60% + 40% * 25% + 0% * 15% = 25%

 Please check out [inVisement Portfolio](invisement-portfolio.html) for in-depth information.